Leaders of rich countries acknowledge vaccine inequities at global health summit but offer little to rapidly close the gap

 “So, we should use this time,” Draghi said, “to make sure that somehow countries bind themselves, not only on this occasion, but also in the future.”

-At a global summit to secure pandemic pledges last May, the United States was notably absent.
-This time, it was in the mix, represented by Vice President Harris rather than President Biden.
+At a summit to secure pandemic pledges last May, the United States was notably absent.
+This time, it was in the mix, though represented by Vice President Harris rather than President Biden.
 She touted previous promises while also talking about the need for a “U.N. facilitator for high-consequence biological threats.”

 Even nations that have tamed the virus have an incentive to help others, leaders noted Friday.
 Scientists warn that countries with major outbreaks can become breeding grounds for new variants, including ones that might resist current vaccines.